andreacharlota/Database-Admin---BakMovie-Project/README.md

 # Database-Admin---BakMovie-Project
-Project Tasks have been uploaded in Microsoft Word format.
+Project Tasks (questions) have been uploaded in Microsoft Word format.